 Seamen and maritime workers must perform difficult jobs in an environment that is inherently dangerous.
 As a result, many are injured on the job and must file for compensation under the Jones Act.
-Because the federal government doesn’t have a especially mandated agency that compels employers to obey Jones Act compensation rules, injured workers often find that their employers and insurers dispute their claims.
+Because the federal government does not have an especially mandated agency that compels employers to obey Jones Act compensation rules, injured workers often find that their employers and insurers dispute their claims.
 Frequent types of disputes include denials of liability, rejection of the claim, or stopping payments for necessary medical services or living expenses.

 Worries of Maritime Workers Who File Jones Act Claims